 Simple English definitions for legal terms

-Read a random definition: service by fax
+Read a random definition: UCC-1 Form

 Prosecution history: The complete record of everything that happened when someone applied for a patent or trademark, from the very beginning to when it was approved.
 This includes all the documents, letters, and other things that were sent back and forth between the person applying and the Patent and Trademark Office.
 It's also called the file history or file wrapper.
 A file-wrapper continuation is when someone continues to add to the file history after the initial application.